DapperLib/DapperAOT/README.md

 - better run-time configuration
 - transactions
 - ad-hoc SQL
-- ambient/implied access to connections
+- ambient/implied access to connections (for example, from a `.Connection` on the current instance)
 - documentation and examples
 - CI, myget
 - license, etc